SubramanyaKS/React-News-App/README.md

 ## Contribution

 We welcome contributions!
-If you'd like to contribute to Weather-app, please follow our [Contribution Guidelines](https://github.com/SubramanyaKS/Tic-Tac-Toe/blob/main/CONTRIBUTING.md).
+If you'd like to contribute to React-News-App, please follow our [Contribution Guidelines](https://github.com/SubramanyaKS/React-News-App/blob/main/CONTRIBUTING.md).

 If you like the project 🌟 the repository.